tarachari3/stochEffects_23/README.md

 Scripts for downloading and processing raw fastqs to obtain unspliced and spliced RNA counts, for each dataset used.

+## Metadata Directory Contents

+Saved metadata for the datasets analyzed, used in the analysis notebooks (below).

 ## Notebooks Directory Contents

 Notebooks for analyzing and processing germ cell development, Perturb-seq, drug screen, and drug resistance datasets.